Guikingone/SchedulerBundle/doc/transport.md

         dsn: 'roundrobin://(memory://first_in_first_out && memory://last_in_first_out)' # Or 'rr://(memory://first_in_first_out && memory://last_in_first_out)'
 ```

+### Configuration:

-**configuration**: This transport requires at least 2 transports to be used (each one can be configured as usual).
+- This transport requires at least 2 transports to be used (each one can be configured as usual).
+- A `quantum` can be defined to determine the maximum duration (expressed in seconds)
+  within a transport MUST perform the action, the default value is `2`.

+**Note**: By default, the execution duration limit is based around the formula: `count(transports) * quantum`.

 ## Redis